kfdf/intrusive-index/README.md

 ## Example Project

-The API is small, low level and somewhat footguny, so the `example` folder in the repository contains an express webapp - a toy touhou wiki.
+The API is small, low level and somewhat footguny, so the `example` folder in the repository contains an express webapp.
 Initally I thought to implement the local libray example from MDN, but then I just happened on some data that I believe was scraped from Touhou Fandom Wiki somewhere around 2013 and put into an SQL Server.
-The data is small, just a few hundred rows accross all tables, but the example is written as if there were hundreds of thousands, or even millions of rows (the reasonable maximum for this sort of storage).
+Perhaps not the most suitable foundation for a CRUD app, but I *really* wanted to use the data...
+It is quite small, just a few hundred rows accross all the tables, but the example is written as if there were hundreds of thousands, or even millions of rows (the reasonable maximum for this sort of storage).
 So the features are:
 - Pagination everywhere
 - No client-side scripting or even html validation, for illustrative purposes
 - No sessions